manishkulal54/Internship-project2-binary-cytoscape-with-first-gene-root/README.md

 # Internship-project1-binary-cytoscape-with-first-gene-root
-It is d3js project to convert cytoscape svg
-Input file must be a excel file and it sholud have the fields same as following
+It is d3js project to convert Cytoscape graph svg Input file must be a excel file and it sholud have the fields same as following